 - Pledges, CSP-P14: "A pledge or promise to make a gift is not in itself a gift.
 Therefore, a registered charity cannot issue an official donation receipt for a pledge.
-However, when a donor honours a pledge, a receipt can be issued." - Pornography, CSP-P08: "The courts have held that an organization established to provide information and opinion to the community on a controversial issue (e.g., pornography) is not advancing education in the charitable sense but rather is political in nature and therefore not charitable at law." - Private Benevolence, CSP-P09: "To qualify for registration as a charity, an organization's purposes and activities must provide a tangible benefit to the community or a section of the community.
+However, when a donor honours a pledge, a receipt can be issued." - Private Benevolence, CSP-P09: "To qualify for registration as a charity, an organization's purposes and activities must provide a tangible benefit to the community or a section of the community.